 THE WESTCLIFF STEPS The grand suburb of Westcliff set across the Westcliff ridge is where many of Joburg’s mining magnates, the so-called Randlords, built their mansions at the turn of the century.
 The Westcliff Steps (210 in total), dubbed the “stairway to heaven” can be accessed via Crescent Drive or the intersection of Wicklow Avenue and Westcliff Drive (pedestrian entrance).
 At the top, you’ll be rewarded with a beautiful view of the urban forest.

-Here are just some of the most famous places to catch the jacaranda spring in Pretoria
+Here's a look at some of the most famous places to catch the jacaranda spring in Pretoria:

 ARCADIA, EASTWOOD, RIVIERA AND THE UNION BUILDINGS For unparalleled views visit the majestic Union Buildings (seat of the South African government) and take a walk through its lovely terraced gardens.
 In the same area the quiet Eastwood Street, Government Avenue and the main thoroughfare Soutpansberg Road all have a dense collection of these trees, while in the suburbs north of the Union Buildings picturesque jacaranda streets include Pierneef, Nuffield and Rose Streets.

 HATFIELD & BROOKLYN From the Hatfield Gautrain station head left up Grosvenor Street in the direction of Brooklyn where it’s jacarandas all the way.
 Great jacaranda streets include Prospect Street, Brooks Street and Anderson Street.